Andrea Eppolito’s Top Tips on Creating Social Media Content with Confidence

 - For blog posts and articles, one way to create excitement and boost engagement is to serialize them.
 This way, you can market one article or an entire series.

 - Keep short-form videos less formal so you can really focus on delivering your message without all of the fanfare.
 Whether that’s going live on Instagram or Facebook to talk with your audience or creating a reel or TikTok video, be sure to keep it light and interesting.
-Then, share it with your other social accounts to reach those audience members.
+Then, please share it with your other social accounts to reach those audience members.

 Bonus tip: Stretch your content out to create interest and see what resonates.
 For a longer video, for example, pull images or quotes from it and post them on your social channels leading up to its release.
 It will not only create a lot of engagement, but it will also clue you into what kinds of topics really matter to your audience.